tsinsf/NewCoding/README.md

             time.sleep(1)

             print("""\nThe door opens.
 Hurry up and jump into safe space!
-Do not forget to close the door!!!
+Do not forget to close the door!!!""")
-            """)

             time.sleep(3)